 What Should I Do First?

-If this is your first time using the Bots Admin Console, at this point, you really should start inviting and adding users to join Kore.ai for your company.
+When you first start using the Kore.ai Bots plaform, using the Bots Admin Console, you should start inviting and adding users to join Kore.ai Bots platform for your company.

-For this scenario, we will assume an example user, that Bob at firstname.lastname@example.org has never signed up for Kore.ai and is a company employee that you want to manage.
-To invite and add Bob to use Bots, you’ll need to follow this process:
+For this scenario, we will assume an example user, that Bob at firstname.lastname@example.org has never signed up for Kore.ai Bots platform and is a company employee that you want to manage.
+To invite and allow Bob to use Bots, you’ll need to follow this process:

 - Invite Bob to join Kore.ai by sending him an invite to join Kore.ai.

 - Bob enrolls in Kore.ai using the link you sent in the invite.
-At the link URL for Kore.ai, Bob signs up and provides a password and other user info for his account.
+Using this link, Bob signs up and provides a password and other user info for his account.

 - Once the sign-up process is complete, you can assign him to one or more bots.